Climate and Nature Impact Awards

 Conference tickets

-Each award winner receives one gifted ticket to our annual conference.
+A gifted ticket for each award-winner to our annual conference.

 Recognition

-Be honored on stage at our conference, featured across Textile Exchange communications, and included in our conference program as a speaker or a case study.
+Be featured across Textile Exchange communications, with a possible inclusion in our conference program as speaker or case study.

 case studies

-In the harsh, dry landscapes of Western Australia, Di and Ian Haggerty are proving that regeneration is even in the most challenging conditions.
-Their innovative approach to farming earned them the Ryan Young Climate Leader Award at the 2024 Textile Exchange Conference and is reshaping what’s possible for wool production in Australia.
+In the harsh, dry landscapes of Western Australia, Di and Ian Haggerty are proving that regeneration is possible even in the most challenging conditions.
+Their innovative approach to farming is reshaping what’s possible for wool production in Australia and earned them the Ryan Young Climate Leader Award in 2024.

-A core part of Materra’s work focuses on building sustainable partnerships with fashion brands through multi-year regenerative cotton offtake agreements between brands and 5000+ farmers in India.
-Binding agreements like these ensure much-needed support and risk-sharing for farmers, winning them last year’s Collaboration in Action award.
+A core part of Materra’s work focuses on building sustainable partnerships with fashion brands through multi-year regenerative cotton offtake agreements between brands and 5,000+ farmers in India.
+Binding agreements like these ensure much-needed support and risk-sharing for farmers, winning them the Collaboration in Action Award in 2024.